From Skills to Jobs: The Impact of Training on Employment in Senegal

 CESifo Working Paper Series

 This paper empirically uncovers the role of population aging as a novel determinant of societal attitudes towards immigration.
-In particular we document that aging has a U-shaped effect on immigrant-related attitudes.
-This implies that whereas relatively "young" societies are not favorable towards immigrants, nevertheless as societies "grow older" they tend to adopt more favorable attitudes towards immigrants.
-To test our hypothesis we conduct a multilevel analysis using a sample of individuals who reside in 25 European OECD countries over the period 2002-2019.
-We proxy for "societal population aging" using a measure of country-level old-age dependency ratio and we test its effect on various attitudes towards immigrants as derived from nine consecutive rounds of the European Social Survey.
-Our hypothesized mechanism accounting for this U-shaped effect builds on the acknowledgment that as societies grow older, the shrinking working population and the associated problems, render the labor force participation of immigrants a lucrative option.
+In particular, we document that aging has a U-shaped effect on immigrant-related attitudes.
+This implies that whereas relatively "young" societies are not favorable towards immigrants, as societies "grow older," they tend to adopt more favorable attitudes towards immigrants.
+To test our hypothesis, we conduct a multilevel analysis using a sample of individuals who reside in 25 European OECD countries over the period 2002-2019.
+We proxy for "societal population aging" using a measure of country-level old-age dependency ratio, and we test its effect on various attitudes towards immigrants as derived from nine consecutive rounds of the European Social Survey.
+Our hypothesized mechanism accounting for this U-shaped effect builds on the acknowledgment that as societies grow older, the shrinking working population and the associated problems render the labor force participation of immigrants a lucrative option.
 Ultimately, the economic incentives to raise the inflow of immigrants trigger an indirect shift in immigrant-related attitudes.
-To address potential endogeneity concerns, we use an instrumental variable approach using as an instrument the projected old-age dependency ratio.
+To address potential endogeneity concerns, we use an instrumental variable approach using the projected old-age dependency ratio as an instrument.